Used EDM Machine Buying Guide: Wire EDM vs. Sinker EDM

 Submerged vs. Flushing-Only Cutting

-Submerged wire EDMs cut with the workpiece fully immersed in deionized water.
-This provides superior flushing, better thermal stability, more consistent cutting conditions, and the ability to cut thicker workpieces reliably.
-Non-submerged machines use only localized flushing nozzles — adequate for thinner workpieces but less stable on thick cuts.
-Most production-quality wire EDMs from the past 20 years are submerged-cutting machines.
+Submerged wire EDMs cut with the workpiece fully immersed in deionized water — superior flushing, better thermal stability, more consistent cutting, and reliable thick-section cuts.
+Non-submerged machines use only localized flushing nozzles.
+Most production-quality wire EDMs from the past 20 years are submerged-cutting machines; older non-submerged machines should be priced accordingly.

 Key Sinker EDM Specifications